> Skip to content

 Roger Colinvaux

-Roger Colinvaux is a professor of law and director of the Law and Public Policy Program at Catholic University’s Columbus School of Law.
+Roger Colinvaux is a professor of law at the Columbus School of Law, the Catholic University of America.

 Op-Ed Submission Guidelines